Chifley (NSW)

 Chifley's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Chifley.
-The prevalence of common health conditions across all age groups is very low.
+Analysis of health metrics indicates strong performance throughout Chifley.
+AreaSearch's assessment shows very low prevalence of common health conditions across all age groups.

-Approximately 56% of the total population (~2,072 people) has private health cover, compared to 70.1% across Greater Sydney.
-The most common medical conditions in the area are arthritis and asthma, impacting 6.9 and 6.4% of residents respectively.
-A total of 74.1% of residents declare themselves completely clear of medical ailments, compared to 76.0% across Greater Sydney.
-As of June 2021, 16.5% of residents are aged 65 and over (605 people), which is higher than the 15.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The rate of private health cover is found to be very high at approximately 56% of the total population, which amounts to around 2,072 people.
+This compares to a rate of 59.9% across Greater Sydney.
+The most prevalent medical conditions in the area are arthritis and asthma, impacting 6.9% and 6.4% of residents respectively.
+A significant majority, 74.1%, declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents show low chronic condition prevalence.
+The area has 16.7% of residents aged 65 and over, which totals 612 people, a figure higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health